scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 support to any Python WSGI server (Flask, Django [#channels]_, Pylons, etc.), and allows scaling up as demand increases.
-It also implement trivially modern data flow models such as Flux/Redux, where information always flows in one direction: from front end to back end via Hypertext Transfer Protocol (HTTP) calls, and from back end to front end via WebSocket communication.
+It also implement trivially modern data flow models such as Flux/Redux, where information always flows in one direction: from front end to back end via HTTP (Hypertext Transfer Protocol) calls, and from back end to front end via WebSocket communication.

 .. [#channels] At PyCon2016, Andrew Godwin presented a similar